Have a question?

 Short answer (read this first)

-• No, most free KYC certificates do not help in hiring
+• But — most free KYC certificates don't help much in hiring

 • Why?
 They rarely validate competence, judgment, or role readiness